thomasnowotny/docker-factorio/README.md

 Factorio Game Server
 ===
-Versioning
----
-I will try to keep this image up-to-date.
-If you require a previous version check the tags section.
 Introduction
 ---
 This image allows you to run a factorio game server in a docker container.
 It provides several evironment variables to configure your server as well as volumes to store your savegames, mods and configs in a persistant manner.
 On startup the container checks for existing savegames, if none is present it will create a new map.
 It is also possible to run multiple maps with the same image by mounting the volumes to different directories.